Skip links

 Tokyo E-Prix Circuit

-Already since 2013 a Formula E track in Tokyo has been under discussion.
-The petrol-free Formula E cars, serve to demonstrate the feasibility of sustainable mobility.
-In Tokyo, the organization of an E-Prix was therefore seen as a step towards the city’s goal of ensuring that all new cars are petrol-free by 2030.
+Already since 2013, a Tokyo E-Prix circuit has been under discussion.
+The petrol-free Formula E cars serve to demonstrate the feasibility of sustainable mobility in urban environments.
+In Tokyo, the organization of an E-Prix was therefore seen as a step towards the city’s ambitious goal of ensuring that all new cars are petrol-free by 2030.
+Hosting such a race would not only highlight technological innovation but also reinforce Tokyo’s commitment to environmental sustainability and carbon neutrality.

-Tilke was contracted to design the track and began planning immediately.
-After many different feasibility studies and track layouts were designed and presented, the decision was made in favor of a street circuit, leading around the Tokyo Big Sight, Tokyo’s International Exhibition Centre.
-The track was originally planned with 18 turns and a length of approx. 2.5 km.
-In the course of planning, however, the layout was extended by a further two corners.
+Tilke Engineers & Architects was contracted to create the Tokyo layout and began planning immediately.
+After conducting multiple feasibility studies and proposing various track configurations, the final decision was made to build a street circuit around Tokyo Big Sight, the city’s International Exhibition Centre.
+The initial plan featured 18 turns and a length of approximately 2.5 km, but this was later revised and extended by two additional corners to improve racing dynamics and safety.

 Return to top of page